d-eisen/portfolio/content/dincl.md

 case_feature_img: "featured-cope.jpg"

 # This is the case summary in the case itself
-case_summary: "In support of a larger campaign by Metro Louisville focused on digital inclusion, a User Experience Research and Design project was initiated as part of a partnership between the Interaction Design Association (IxDA) and Louisville Metro government.
-Over an eight month period, the goal of the project was to research and document stakeholders experience with the digital divide in Louisville and co-create potential solutions that could be implemented in the larger digital inclusion effort."
+case_summary: "I served as part of a research team to create potential solutions to Louisville's problem with digital inclusion in its metropolitan area.
+The City of Louisville's Office of Performance Improvement & Innovation (OPI2) partnered with the local chapter of the Interaction Design Association (IxDA) to perform preliminary stakeholder research and analysis and to develop new ideas at a Design Jam event to address the specific issues that citizens face in attempting to cross the digital divide.
+The results of this work were presented before the National Digital Inclusion Alliance as well as corporate stakeholders.
+The ideas have been incorporated into the city's formal <a href="https://digitalinclusion.louisvilleky.gov/">Digital Inclusion Plan</a>."

 # Your team members
 team: ["David Eisenmenger", "Adrienne Dye", "Kevin Morrison", "Matt Dobson", "Becky Hyde",]